Murder of Lois Roberts: Investigation and aftermath

-The perpetrator or perpetrators of the crime have never been identified.
 An inquest was held in June 2002.
 The senior stipendiary magistrate of the Lismore Court Circuit, Jeff Linden, sitting as a coroner returned an open finding after a two-week hearing.

+The perpetrator or perpetrators of the crime have never been identified.

+Film

+Indigenous filmmaker Ivan Sen made a documentary film about the murder and its impact on the family, A Sister's Love.
+It was released in 2007 and shown on ABC Television.